Inbibo/shift_docs/docs/reference/developer_guide/developing_custom_catalogs.md

 - **As a User Catalog**: Use the [Catalog Manager](../catalogs/#the-catalog-manager) to source the catalog file and add it to Shift.
 This catalog is saved in the user preferences.
 - **As an Environment Catalog**: Add the **path to the directory** containing the catalog file to the `SHIFT_CATALOG_PATH` environment variable.
 All files in this path containing a `catalog` object will be identified as custom catalogs and loaded by Shift.

+>[!WARNING]
+> Avoid naming custom catalogs as existing Python modules.
+Failing to do so may cause clashing issues between modules in Shift.
+It is recommended to add a prefix or suffix to custom catalogs to identify them.

 ## Operator Syntax

 All Shift operators inherit from the `SOperator` Shift's Python class.
 To write a custom operator, the `__init__` and `execute` methods must be overwritten.